A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

+The results for case 2 (pure agglomeration) are shown in Figure~\ref{figure:Case2Distributions}.
 Because the solution is very smooth, DPBE also leads to good results.
-However, despite only using a few differential states, the accuracy for the OCFE solution is very high.
-For the other solutions, again the MC method provides excellent results, and the moment-based solution is not capable of providing meaningful information about the shape of the distribution.
+However, despite only using a few differential states, the accuracy of the OCFE solution is very high.
+Again, the MC method provides excellent results, and the moment-based solution is not capable of providing meaningful information about the shape of the distribution.
 However, the moments themselves are accurately captured by the QMOM method.

 The last comparison involves constant nucleation, constant crystal growth, and constant agglomeration.
 The simulations are conducted for a Gaussian initial distribution.
 Since no exact solution exists, the MC simulation can be used to compare the accuracy of the other solutions.
 The results are shown in Figure~\ref{figure:Case3Distributions}.
 Both DPBE and OCFE lead to accurate results for the case shown in Figure~\ref{figure:Case3Distributions}.
 Since the solution for this explicit case does not exhibit moving fronts, OCFE is slightly more accurate.
 However, the bounded domain is a disadvantage of both methods.
 Because agglomeration leads to results that span multiple orders of magnitude in particle size, the chosen domain quickly becomes too small.
 OCFE has been found to be unstable when a geometric spacing is used.
 Hence, DPBE using a geometric grid should be the preferred method for cases like this.
 The moment-based solution again cannot provide any information about the shape of the distribution.

+In summary, moment-based methods are the simplest and provide a good description of the moments.
+If the full distribution is of interest, other methods must be used.
+The discretization into finite volumes provides a good compromise between stability and accuracy and is advantageous for most processes.
+For processes dominated by agglomeration, OCFE leads to high accuracy even with very few states.
+Monte Carlo simulations are very accurate with a sufficient number of particles examined but are also computationally expensive.